NINJAgur/Imperium/README.md

 # Imperium
-Civilization like game set in the 2nd century BC.
+An original Hex grid based startegy game set in the 2nd century BC about the inevitable clash of the 3 majour empires in the mediterranean basin - Rome, Carthage and Egypt.